-Jonelle St. John is currently a consultant and has previously served as a director and Chairman of the Audit Committee of Motient Corporation, a nationwide provider of two-way, wireless mobile data services and wireless Internet services.
+Jonelle St. John is currently Managing Director of Stonyhurst Consulting, LLC, a full-service information technology, strategy, sourcing and advisory firm.
+Ms. St. John has previously served as a director and Chairman of the Audit Committee of Motient Corporation, a nationwide provider of two-way, wireless mobile data services and wireless Internet services.
 Ms. St. John was the Chief Financial Officer of MCI WorldCom International in London from 1998 through 2000 following her position as the Treasurer of MCI Communications Corporation from 1993 to 1998.
-Prior to joining MCI, Ms. St. John served as the Vice President-Finance and Treasurer and was the Vice President and Controller of TelecomUSA from 1985 until it was acquired by MCI in 1990.
-Ms. St. John brings to the Board additional qualifications, including her extensive experience, including positions in senior management, with both a successful entrepreneurial company and with publicly traded telecommunications providers, her experience and knowledge of financial statements and their preparation, and her previous service on a board of a public company.
+Prior to joining MCI, Ms. St. John served as the Vice President-Finance and Treasurer and was the Vice President and Controller of Telecom\USA from 1985 until it was acquired by MCI in 1990.
+Ms. St. John brings to the Board additional qualifications, including her extensive experience, positions in senior management with both a successful entrepreneurial company and with publicly traded telecommunications providers, her experience and knowledge of financial statements and their preparation, and her previous service on a Board of a public company.
 Ms. St. John also serves as an audit committee financial expert.